Whitfield, Victoria: History

 Pastoral runs were established in the area in the 1840s but population was small until the 1870s, the Post Office opening on 1 May 1874 as Upper King River and being renamed Whitfield in 1889.
 The name Whitfield is believed to come from the name of a pastoral run Whitefields.
 In the early 1900s Whitfield was the site of a Government experimental farm growing tobacco and hops.
 After World War II many European immigrants settled in the area and grew tobacco.

+Commencing in the 1980's many of the tobacco farms converted to vineyards and today Whitfield hosts many independent wineries including Dal Zotto, (famed for the introduction of Prosecco in Australia), Pizzini, Darling Estate, and the Politini and Chrismont wineries in nearby Cheshunt.
+Many wineries along the Oxley to Cheshunt Road, colloquially known as "Prosecco Road", offer their own Prosseco.
+There is also the King River Brewery located approximately 4 km before Whitfield.
+The area holds a number of wine and culinary events throughout the year.